nguidice/omahaPoker/README.md

 # omahaPoker
-program that evaluates the winner of a 2-player Omaha-High Hold’em poker game (also known as pot-limit Omaha).
+Program that evaluates the winner of a 2-player Omaha-High Hold’em poker game (also known as pot-limit Omaha).

 High Card: Highest value card.